-When Communities and Justice (DCJ) receives your report, we are required by law to make an assessment and determine whether the child or young person is actually at risk of significant harm.
+When the Department of Communities and Justice (DCJ) receives your report, we are required by law to make an assessment and determine whether the child or young person is actually at risk of significant harm.

 The information you provide in a report will inform what further action is needed.
 Other considerations include the child or family history held by DCJ.

-Talking to the the child, their family and others
+Talking to the child, their family and others